sideeffects/HoudiniEngineSample/README.md

 cmake --build . --target install
 ```

-This will place the HoudiniEngineSample execuatble in the project's /bin folder.
+This will place the HoudiniEngineSample executable in the project's /bin folder.

 ### Project Structure

 * HoudiniEngineManager - How to start/cleanup sessions, load HDAs and query parameters & attributes
 * HoudiniEngineGeometry - How to marshal geometry in and out of Houdini
 * HoudiniEngineUtility - Utility functions for string conversion, fetching errors etc.
+* HoudiniEnginePlatform - Contains OS-specific code for loading the libHAPIL library
+* HoudiniApi - This file is generated (do not modify directly).
+Initializes the HAPI API with functions exported from libHAPIL.
 * HDA/hexagona_lite.hda - Sample HDA for generating hexagonal terrain

 ### Version Compatibility

 The HoudiniEngineSample application is compatible with HAPI version 5.0.
-For more details please see:https://www.sidefx.com/docs/hengine/_h_a_p_i__migration.html
+For more details please see: https://www.sidefx.com/docs/hengine/_h_a_p_i__migration.html

 ### More Resources